 means that the hotel is one of our Dream Destinations.

 Lodge/Hosteria - AmazonIn Yasuní National Park, 2 hours by boat and 1 hour by canoe from Coca, Napo is set in an 82 square mile nature reserve.
 It is the only lodge on the relatively undisturbed south bank of the Napo river, where there is a particularly high concentration of bird and animal species.
-The lodge is based on a conservation partnership with the local community.
-The dining room overlooks the lake, there is a library, a bar and a 50-foot observation tower, from which you can see the Andes on a clear day.
+The lodge is based on a conservation partnership with the local Kichwa Añangu community.
+The dining room overlooks Añangu lake, and there is a library, bar and shop.
+On a clear day you can see the Andes from the 131-foot ecological tower, which was built using palm leaves, bamboos and other local materials.